Posted by Fadi Edmond Elzayat Nov 12, 2024

 Treatment with dental crowns has a high success rate compared to other dental restoration methods or no treatment at all.
 Several scientific studies that investigated their use have supported this.

+As with any dental treatment, some potential risks are associated with getting a dental crown.
 First and foremost, there is a risk of infection due to bacteria that may enter the tooth during preparation for the crown.

 Your dentist may also need to file the tooth into the right shape to fit the crown.
 This action is extensive and irreversible.
 In addition, since dental crowns cover your existing tooth, this could create more areas for plaque and bacteria to grow, leading to decay.